How to start a business with confidence?

 You have been walking around with an idea for a while, but you actually doubt to take the necessary steps, to work on it, and actually start a business.
 You find that difficult.

-These are just a few examples of questions that many entrepreneurs have asked themselves before starting their business.
+These are just a few examples of questions that many entrepreneurs have asked themselves before starting their businesses.
 There will always be some risk associated with doing business, there is no other way.

 Fortunately, you can cover certain risks, such as disability or liability, with insurance.
 And do you need external capital to get the company off the ground?
 Then financing from the bank or micro-credit might be the solution.
 However, if the bank declines your business plan, you can always your family, friends or fools.